learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 other object-oriented languages.

 One core concept of object-orientation is the ability to create object 'classes.'
-A class can be though of as a template; a blueprint we can use to create something from.
+A class can be thought of as a template; a blueprint we can use to create something from.
 In object-orientation, the things we create are typically referred to as 'instances.'
 Instances are individual copies of a class that can each carry unique information, but contain shared properties that were defined